kjaymiller/kjaymiller.com/content/how to automate form filling with Keyboard Maestro.md

 ---
-title: How to Automate Form Filling with Keyboard Maestro (For Big Sur)
+date: 2021-03-03 11:12:00-08:00
-date: 03 Mar 2021 11:12
+image: https://kjaymiller.s3-us-west-2.amazonaws.com/images/Keyboard%20Maestro%20Form%20Automation/Keyboard%20Maestro%20Set%20Safari%20Field.png
 tags: Keyboard Maestro, automation, productivity
-image: https://kjaymiller.s3-us-west-2.amazonaws.com/images/Keyboard%20Maestro%20Form%20Automation/Keyboard%20Maestro%20Set%20Safari%20Field.png
+title: How to Automate Form Filling with Keyboard Maestro (For Big Sur)
 ---

 Working to help a friend automate some form entry I went to look back into how I had automated a similar task a few years ago with [Keyboard Maestro](https://keyboardmastro.com).
 I was surprised at how I remembered the steps to input form fields (Big props to the KM team for making it so easy to do.)